NoorChasib/Fullstack-Template/README.md

 #### Step 3: Copy the .env.template file and rename it to .env.

-Edit .env file with your environment-specific settings
+Edit .env file with your environment-specific settings.
+Do the same for src/frontend and src/backend

 ```bash
 cp .env.template .env